 - Problem resolution and escalation procedures

-- Knowledge Base
+- Managing the Knowledge Base

-- Service Level Agreements (SLAs)
+- Adhering to Service Level Agreements (SLAs)

 - Act as Single Point of Contact for all IT areas/applications/business processes

-- Service Level Management
+- Help keep the organization compliant with Service Level Management agreements

-- Self-Service/Service Catalogue (Although these are sometimes for more advanced implementations, I would say that these can also be part of Help Desk solutions as well as this is becoming table stakes for users)
+- Self-Service/Service Catalog (Although these are sometimes for more advanced implementations, I would say that these can also be part of Help Desk solutions as well as this is becoming table stakes for users)

-- CMDB and Asset Discovery and Management
+- Integrate with CMDB, Asset Discovery, and Asset Management

 Can a company just have a Help Desk and not a Service Desk and vice versa?